Elderly Abuse Los Angeles / Practice / SSI for Elders

 To be eligible for social security disability insurance, you must have paid five to ten years of payroll taxes.
 The SSDI benefits you receive depend on the amount of taxes paid.
 You can find out the dollar value of your SSDI by creating an account on the social security administration (SSA) website and accessing your earning statement.

-In the earning statement, there will be a sentence that lets you know whether you have enough credits to qualify.
+In the earning statement, a sentence will let you know whether you have enough credits to qualify.
 The statement will state the exact SSDI disability amount if you are eligible.

 The SSA provides supplemental security income (SSI) monthly benefits to individuals whose qualifying disabilities prevent them from re-entering the workforce.
 Unlike SSDI, there is no work requirement, and the disability benefits are enough to fulfill an individual basic needs, such as food, clothing, and shelter.
 The SSI is aimed at families with little or no income.